tBaxter/tango-contact-manager/README.md

 Add 'contact_manager' and 'tango_shared' to your installed apps, then run syncdb or migrate.

 tango_shared is a dependency.
 It will be installed for you.

+Site emails will be sent to superusers or anyone specified in a DEFAULT_CONTACTS setting.
+That setting should be a list of emails.